SCOSynoc/soxciala/README.md

 MVC pattern is used for development with bloc state management

-project url - [website]: media-project-soxxiala.firebaseapp.com
+ [Click here to see project ] (media-project-soxxiala.firebaseapp.com)

 # Test users: